 While in rehab, patients may have already found holistic treatments they can use to reduce feelings of anxiety caused by detox.
 Many facilities are introducing practices such as meditation and yoga to encourage feelings of relaxation.
 Patients can maintain these practices as they go into the world, significantly reducing relapse while enhancing tranquility.

 Creating a low-stress life helps a patient post-recovery to maintain their well-being.
 Knowing triggers and avoiding negative people and places that causes stress encourages positive growth.
-Social groups can also inspire patients to live a life that is best for them while integrating spirituality.
+Social groups, such as church groups or families, can also inspire patients to live a life that is best for them while integrating spirituality.

-Finding local groups to contribute to can help the patient focus on specific goals as they offer support.
-12-Step groups like Alcoholics Anonymous offer patients a sense of community and empathy.
-With these groups, patients can develop spiritual practices by acknowledging a Higher Power, adding more meaning to their lives.
+Finding local support groups for help may aid the patient as individuals focus on specific goals.
+12-step groups, such as Alcoholics Anonymous or Narcotics Anonymous, offer patients a sense of community, support and understanding of spirituality.
+With these groups, patients can develop spiritual practices by acknowledging a higher power, adding more meaning to their lives.

-Studies suggest patients out of recovery thrive when they are being of service to others.
+Studies suggest patients in recovery thrive when they are being of service to others.
 Volunteering, for example, creates social connection between the patient and members of society, and contributing to society can boost their self-worth.
-The patient can reflect on groups to be part of, from personal development groups to church groups, creating legacy in the process of sobriety.
+The patient can reflect on groups to be part of, including personal development groups, church groups, and 12-step programs, creating legacy in the process of sobriety.

 Helping You Gain Transformation Through Spirituality and Core Change

 If you are struggling to achieve or maintain transformation, know you are not alone.
-There are experts who will guide you with live and care to the best program for you.
-Contact a treatment professional today, and achieve core change.
+There is help available.
+Contact a treatment provider today.

 What are you struggling with?